 Why is Insurance for Professional Services Organizations Important?

-those who sue their accountants after being audited by the IRS after inadvertently underpaying their taxes;
+- those who sue their accountants after being audited by the IRS after inadvertently underpaying their taxes

-those who sue their lawyers for failing to competently represent them in court;
+- those who sue their lawyers for failing to competently represent them in court

-the patients who sue the company who ran the clinical trial in which he or she participated and was subsequently injured;
+- the patients who sue the company who ran the clinical trial in which he or she participated and was subsequently injured

-the developers who sue their architects after the city forces them to halt construction due to zoning restrictions;
+- the developers who sue their architects after the city forces them to halt construction due to zoning restrictions

-the data warehousing company who sues their cyber security consultants after hackers exploit an unforeseen weakness in the new system;
+- the data warehousing company who sues their cyber security consultants after hackers exploit an unforeseen weakness in the new system

-Cyber and privacy liability is important as well.
+Cyber and privacy liability is critical, as well.
 By their nature, many PSFs collect sensitive data including PII or interact in some way with their clients’ network or systems.
 If data is compromised or hackers get to a client through you, your liability could be massive.